horserr/Compiler/readme.md

 In the duration of writing code, I refer to [this repo](https://github.dev/Unkrible/Compilers/tree/master/Project3).
 Thanks Unkrible!

 Compared with the last project where I used a myriad of `malloc` to manually create data.
-This time, I make use of initializer powered by C itself.
-What is also highly recognizable is that I leverage a huge amount of macros which season the code to be more expressive, efficient as well as tasty:).
+This time, I made use of initializers and 'compound literals' powered by C itself.
+What is also highly recognizable is that I leveraged a huge amount of macros which season the code to be more expressive, efficient as well as tasty:).

-There are still something to add, when it comes to optimization.
-However, time is limited and I know I'm about to stop here.

 ## Project 2